Areas of Experience

 We aim to provide the highest levels of service, with the emphasis on quality, approachability and accessibility.
 We pride ourselves on our friendly and approachable manner.
 We recognise the pressures that our solicitor clients facedaily and the emotional pressures upon our lay clients.
 Our objective is to ease the burden on both.

 As a team, we hold regular meetings and conduct in–house training to build expertiseand excellence through shared experience.
 We also provide updating for our regular solicitors through our quarterly newsletter and lectures (in–house by arrangement – please contact us).
 Our regular newsletters are praised and much sought–after.
 Click here for the most recent publication.
 Many members of the team also blog and tweet on issues of family law.
 You will find links to their social media feeds on their profile pages.

 The team and those instructing us are supported by our highly regarded clerking team.
-The team consists of a Family Practice Manager, Danny Chapman, four dedicated family clerks (Ashley London, Adam Cope, Lucinda Bell and Frazer Vye) and a junior clerk, supported by the fees clerks and our administrative team.
+The team consists of a Family Practice Manager, Danny Chapman, five dedicated family clerks (Ashley London, Adam Cope, Lucinda Bell, Frazer Vye & Frankie Dawson) and a junior clerk, supported by the fees clerks and our administrative team.